lexay/egs-bot/README.md

 ### About the project
-And this app's sole purpose is to scrape info about the free games, released by EGS and push notifications to subscribed users in Telegram.
+And this app's sole purpose is to scrape info about the free games, released by EGS and push notifications to subscribed users in Telegram. (love scraping and web crawlers btw!)

 Note: Some countries do not have those free tier releases, but you can bypass it for now by changing your region temporarily with the help of VPN.

-App on the main branch(this one) is designed to work on a free tear instance of Heroku exploiting Ruby Threads just for the sake of avoiding the Heroku's free tear limitations for > 1 launched processes atst and of course for practice and fun.
+App on the main branch(this one) is designed to work on a free tear instance of Heroku.
+The app leverages Ruby Threads to overcome the free tear limitations for > 1 launched processes atst and for practice and fun.

-I wanna dive into Docker some more(exciting piece of Tech!), so future commits may come also into a new Docker branch in a reshaped Docker like structure with separate processes instead of Ruby Threads.
+I wanna dive into Docker some more(exciting piece of Tech!) in the future, so upcoming commits may come also into a new Docker branch.
+I will try to substitute the Ruby Threads used in the current version of the app with separate processes for a Docker version though.

 TODO: